VIDEO: Space Coast Sports Hall of Fame’s Charles Wilson Shattered Colorline In Brevard County

 Paterno had Wilson over to his house numerous times for dinner and seemed to take a special interest in the young man from Cocoa.
 After all, he was Penn State’s first African-American recruit from Florida and he wanted to try to help ensure his success, not only on the field, but off the field.
 Many times they would talk about things other than football.

-A devastating knee injury slowed Wilson down a bit, but he played a solid 4 years, and began his senior season as the starting safety.
+A devastating knee injury slowed Wilson down a bit, but he played a solid four years and began his senior season as the starting safety.

 Wilson went on to lead a very successful business career.
 He started with the Kendall Company, rising to director of human resources.
 After being employed by Frito-Lay, Wilson went to work for Clarian Health, and then to Penn State – Hershey Medical Center where he was Chief Human Resources Officer until he retired in 2014.

 He will be the first to tell you that he has not done this alone.
 His mentors have been many, and have been extremely important to him.
 Among them, he counts his dad and mom; his coaches, including Reche Sims, Smith and Blake; and his teacher, Isaiah Russell.
 And, there have been many more along the way that have guided and molded him into the man he is today.

 When asked about lessons learned on the football field that carried over to life, Wilson used words like never giving up, always giving your best, being relentless, persistence, always striving to be better than the last time and teamwork.

 He emphasized that not only did the African-American community pull for him and the Monroe students’ success, but the white community did as well.